learnwithworkshop/CTI-Reports-Analysis-EN/Top Global CTI Companies/ risk monitoring companies/Digital Risk Protection (DRP) & Brand Security/README.md

-Ye companies dark web aur social media monitor karti hain taaki "Brand Impersonation" aur data leaks ko pakad sakein.
+These companies monitor the dark web and social media to detect brand impersonation and data leaks.